 Nora Super is the Senior Director of the Milken Institute Center for the Future of Aging (CFA), which works to improve lives and strengthen societies by promoting healthy, productive, and purposeful aging.

 Nora provides strategic direction for the three primary focus areas of CFA: Age-Forward 2030, the Business of Aging, and Healthy Longevity.
 She oversees data-driven research, meaningful policy initiatives, and impactful convenings in the United States as well as internationally.

-Nora is a recognized thought leader, frequent speaker, and prolific writer on healthy longevity, and the economic and social impacts of population aging across the globe.
+Nora is a respected thought leader, frequent speaker, and prolific writer on healthy longevity and the economic and social impact of global population aging.
 In 2019, she authored two major reports: “Reducing the Cost and Risk of Dementia: Recommendations to Improve Brain Health and Decrease Disparities” and “Age-Forward Cities for 2030.”

-Nora serves on several advisory boards, including the Board of Directors of the Long-Term Quality Alliance, the Brain Health Partnership Advisory Board, the Bipartisan Policy Center’s Advisory Committee on Improving Care Delivery for Individuals with Serious Illness, the Better Medicare Alliance Beneficiary Education Technical Advisory Council, the Brookings Institution and Kellogg School of Management Retirement Security Advisory Board, and the Editorial Board of the Gerontological Society of America’s Policy and Aging Report.
+Nora serves on several advisory boards, including the Board of Directors of the Long-Term Quality Alliance, the Brain Health Partnership Advisory Board, the Bipartisan Policy Center’s Advisory Committee on Improving Care Delivery for Individuals with Serious Illness, the Better Medicare Alliance Beneficiary Education Technical Advisory Council, the Brookings Institution and Kellogg School of Management Retirement Security Advisory Board, Retirement Income Institute’s Scholars Advisory Group, and the Editorial Board of the Gerontological Society of America’s Policy and Aging Report.

-A native of New Orleans, Nora studied political science at Tulane University and completed her masters’ work in public administration, with a concentration in health policy, at George Washington University.
+A native of New Orleans, Nora studied political science at Tulane University and completed her master’s degree in public administration, with a concentration in health policy, at George Washington University.